Turning agricultural waste into clean energy

 Meet the researchers:

-- Professor Patricia Thornley, Professor of Sustainability Energy Systems
+- Professor Patricia Thornley, Professor of Sustainable Energy Systems

 - Dr Mirjam Röder, Research Fellow